 - Blogs.
 There are many blogs that have a spiritual emphasis.
 You can go to my Pinterest page and look under the faith and inspiration board.
 You will find many faith-based topics to help in your walk.

 - Join a Bible Study.
 Join a Bible study that has homework.
 It will keep you accountable.
-I have attended Beth Moore, Kay Arthur, Priscilla Shirer, and Bible Study Fellowship.
+I have done studies with Kay Arthur, Priscilla Shirer, and Bible Study Fellowship.
 Each one offers a time of lecture, group time, and individual study.

 - Online Bible study.
 First15, Our Daily Bread, and First5 are great devotionals online.
 I highly recommend them.
 There are many others but these are ones I have heard of recently.

 - Podcasts– I love listening to podcasts.
 One of my favorites is Family Life Today (check out my interview).
 I get so much out of their teaching.
 They are authentic Christians who are not scared to be honest about everyday problems that occur with believers.
 The hosts tackle subjects like porn, divorce, abuse, estrangement, infidelity, etc.